Ximene Trencavel-10 June 1355

 As the Earl and Lady Eleanor entered the tent, John’s face reddened.
 Hurriedly, he stuffed Ximene’s mantilla under his tabard.

 The Earl appeared not to notice.
+His eyes were fixed on Ximene.
 ‘Excuse me, John.
 Lady Eleanor told me that you were here discussing details of the move back to Foix, but this is urgent.
 Lady Ximene, we have a visitor.
 Someone who wishes to talk to you and no one else.’

 Ximene let her eyes explore the newcomer.
 She was particularly struck by the man’s broad shoulders, and he had the narrowest waist of any man she had ever seen.
 Thierry d’ Arques arms and thighs bulged with muscle and he was handsome, wickedly handsome.